hth313/OS4/doc/partialKeys.rst

-The function name is written to the LCD followed by a blank and prompt underscores are added by a call to a ``NEXT`` routine where its numeric suffix tells now many underscores to add, i.e.
+The function name is written to the LCD followed by a blank and prompt underscores are added by a call to a ``NEXT`` routine where its numeric suffix tells now many underscores to add, e.g.
 ``NEXT2`` adds two underscores.
 The ``NEXT`` routine will not return until a key is pressed and the calculator goes to sleep.
 A partial key sequence flag is also set to indicate that the